 Monday night football and weekend golf with the guys are ordinarily stiff competition, but have no fear.
-Serve up this hazelnut thumbprint with a “kiss” of white chocolate on top, and you’ll captivate him for good.
-Unfilled cookies are best stored in airtight containers at room temperature up to 1 week.
-If filled, cookies should be stored in the fridge (the filling is perishable) and enjoyed within 2 to 3 days, before the cookies get soft.–Julie M. Usher
+Serve up these thumbprint cookies with a “kiss” of white chocolate on top, and you’ll captivate him for good.
+These thumbprint cookies seem all froufrou and fancypants, but they’re actually quite fundamental to put together.
+No need to let the person you’re making them for know that, though.
+Shhh.
+Your secret’s safe with us.–Julia M. Usher

 - 2 cups all-purpose flour

-- 1/4 cup lightly toasted chopped hazelnuts (with skins), cooled
+- 1/4 cup lightly toasted chopped hazelnuts, with their skins intact, cooled

 - 1/2 teaspoon salt

 - 2 sticks (8 oz) unsalted butter, slightly softened